 My bold prediction is that Ben Roethlisberger is the No. 1 fantasy quarterback for the fantasy playoffs.
 I struggled with how to rank Roethlisberger in my rest of season rankings for most of the year, knowing that come playoff time, he'd be a difference-maker.
 Although Baltimore, his Week 14 opponent, has a strong defense, Roethlisberger excels at home generally, and even more so in prime time games (19-3) in his career.
 He's also faced the Ravens twice at home without Jimmy Smith and gone bananas both times.
 He'll follow this game up with a shootout at home against the Patriots in Week 15 and a road matchup against an awful Texans pass defense in Week 16 (followed by the Browns at home in Week 17 if you go that far).
 If everything breaks right, he has the potential to be the top quarterback for the rest of the season.

 Go to the Fantasy Accuracy Reports to see how this expert stacks up.

 Father.
 Husband.
-MLB, NFL, and NBA Team Leader.
-Featured Writer.
-Host of the Sunday Night FantasyPros Football Podcast and the Leading Off Baseball Podcast.
+Editor-in-Chief, FantasyPros/BettingPros.
+Host of the Sunday Night FantasyPros Football Podcas,the Leading Off Baseball Podcast, and the BettingPros NFL Podcast.
 Writer of fantasy articles that have been alternatively referred to as "kinda funny," "mildly valuable," and "why do you keep making me read your fantasy articles?"
 That last one is from my wife.
 Fine, they're all from my wife.
 You caught me!